10 Best HVAC Companies in Lawrenceville, GA

 • Heat pump: Heat pumps work by transferring hot and cold air between your home and the outdoors.
 These systems don't create heat or air conditioning themselves, and are more effective in more moderate climates.
 They may not be as effective during Lawrenceville's hot summers.

-• Packaged heating and air: Packaged HVAC systems work best in smaller homes.
-They consist of a single combined heating and air conditioning unit, commonly located in an attic or basement.
-This unit is typically small, cost-effective, and easy to maintain.
+• Packaged heating and air: Packaged HVAC systems are good for smaller houses.
+Packaged systems consist of a single heating and cooling unit, typically located in an attic or basement.
+This unit tends to be efficient, compact, and easy to maintain.

 The amount you spend on HVAC maintenance also depends on what kind of work you're having done.
 HVAC systems are complex and might require different kinds of maintenance.
 The prices of some common jobs are as follows: